http-wasm/http-wasm/content/http-handler-abi.md

 ;; set_uri overwrites the URI with one read from memory, e.g.
 ;; "/v1.0/hi?name=panda".
 ;;
 ;; Note: The URI may include query parameters.
+The host MUST ensure URI passed ;; is encoded.
 ;;
 ;; Note: A host who fails to set the URI will trap (aka panic, "unreachable" ;; instruction).